hajineats/cat/README.md

 # Project 52: Computer Adaptive Testing in Educational Assessment

+## Project Setup
+1. Install R
+2. Install the mstR package by entering ```install.packages("mstR")``` in the R console
+3. Install the Gradle dependencies specified in the build.gradle file
+4. Install frontend dependencies by running npm install in src\main\js

 ## Build Process
 1. Build the frontend using ```npm run build```
 2. Move build files in backend static folder (src\main\resources)